williamsdevon6231999-maker/Sentinel-SOAR-AutoContain-SusSignIn/README.md

 ### 1. Entity Enrichment
 - Retrieves Account and IP entities from Sentinel incidents.
-- Determines whether a User Principal Name (UPN) exists.
+- Determines whether a User Principal Name exists.
 - Falls back to IP-based logic when no user entity is found.

 ### 2. Conditional Decision Engine